cookiesandwich11/Spelling-helper-Cookie11/README.md

 Then, click the "copy raw file" button, which is next to the "Raw" button.

-Finally paste the code into whatever editor you want.
-I recomm]#end trinket
+Finally, paste the code into whatever editor you want.
+I recommend trinket.